Deflection overview

 • Cost savings: one of the key ways the ROI of the copilot is determined is by using deflection rates.
 Human agent call support typically costs around $5 to $10 in the contact center industry.
 However, a copilot session that resolves a customer request costs around 50 cents.
 This means that higher deflection rates lead to higher cost savings.

 A basic understanding of available analytics is required to be able to determine what deflection means for your organization.
-The following table describes the key metrics from Microsoft Copilot Studio:
+The following table describes the key metrics from Copilot Studio:

 Description Details